Fonta1n3/Unify/README.md

 # Unify

 ⚠️ Currently in very early stages, likely to change significantly in the future.
-It is Alpha and not been tested by anyone but myself.
+It is pre-alpha and not been tested by anyone but myself.

 Nearly a [BIP78 over Nostr Payjoin](https://github.com/Kukks/BTCPayServer.BIP78/tree/nostr/BTCPayServer.BIP78.Nostr) wallet.
 Unify is fully functional, however won't be compatible with BTCPayServer, it will be soon.